Wrexham, North Wales. You might know it for its football team, its eponymous lager… but it’s slowly becoming known for something else. Hip-hop music!

 With their first video rapidly climbing to over 3,000 views and their next hitting 10,000.
 It was clear a gap in the market existed and they were more than happy to fill it!
 Not wasting any time, their first showcase was at Tŷ Pawb featuring local grime act Runic.
 Over 50 attended and Tŷ Pawb sold out of two barrels of beer (the real indicator of success)!

 Tŷ Pawb Events Co-ordinator Morgan Thomas said “As a space for dialogue and important discussions, Tŷ Pawb proudly supports Larynx events and their ability to raise awareness of important social issues in a safe cultural environment.”

 The success of a completely independent showcase highlighted the potential for growth and the team quickly brought on creative advisor Tim Humphreys Jones, the founder of Voicebox (the original inspiration and platform for Larynx) and sought to turn their passion into a profession.

-Larynx Entertainment became the successful recipients of a micro-loan of £3,000 from The Development Bank of Wales which allowed them to expand their equipment, show sizes and future plans!
+Moreover, Larynx Entertainment became the successful recipients of a micro-loan of £3,000 from The Development Bank of Wales.
+This allowed them to expand their equipment, show sizes and future plans!

 Anna Bowen, Investment Executive within the Micro Loan team, said: “We’re keen to support businesses wanting to make a difference in the local community and put Wales on the map, no matter the size of the loan.”

-The team are based within The Wrexham Enterprise Hub which has also meant they have a free space to work from and are connected to other businesses in the centre of town.
+The team are based within The Wrexham Enterprise Hub.
+It also means that they have a free space to work from and are connected to other businesses in the centre of town.